data2type/xmlgraphics-fop/fop/examples/accessibility/Readme.md

 To execute the given examples you have to do the following:

-1. Run `mvn install -f ../../../pom.xml` to install the latest developement version into your local Maven Repository.
 1. Run `ant` to execute the tests.
 1. Find the results in [_results](_results/) (for the laizy ones the results are already commited here)